-Since 2006, Scott is employed in Nova Scotia by DHX Studios – Halifax (formerly Halifax Film Inc.) having worked on Bo on the Go, Animal Mechanicals, Pirates: Adventures in Art, The Doozers, Inspector Gadget, Wishenpoof!, Super Why, Little People, Space Ranger Roger, Bob the Builder and Rev and Roll.
+From 2006-19, Scott was employed in Nova Scotia by DHX Studios – Halifax (formerly Halifax Film Inc.) having worked on Bo on the Go, Animal Mechanicals, Pirates: Adventures in Art, The Doozers, Inspector Gadget, Wishenpoof!, Super Why, Little People, Space Ranger Roger, Bob the Builder and Rev and Roll.

 Scott enjoys hiking in the backcountry or kayaking/canoeing the local waterways and is a member of the Halifax Search and Rescue team.
 He is usually accompanied with at least one camera to photograph wildlife, landscapes, old buildings, and historic sites.
 He has an extensive photo collection from British Columbia, Southern Ontario, Nova Scotia, and other places he has traveled around the world.
 His favourite subjects are the odd old barns he finds on his weekend road trips through the countryside with his wife Anne and dog Bella.

 On rainy days, Scott enjoys working with more traditional media.
 You can find him sitting at his easel drawing and painting or sketching comics and doodles when not being his wife’s TV pillow.
 He has many artistic interests and talents including carving, woodworking and recently trying his hand at stained glass.

 More work from Scott’s limitless imagination include his own animated short Post_Historic – a post-apocalyptic adventure about a little girl in a ruined city populated by mechanical creatures, Dead Planet – a story of an astronaut marooned on a planet of ghosts, Mad Magic – the zany misadventures of a 10-year old witch and scientist, and Rural Roots – an updated version of his old Trillium comic strip.